eddelbuettel/r2u/README.md

   installations (of pre-built archives) only to discover that a shared library is missing.
 No more surprises.

 - **Full integration with `apt`** so that an update of a system library cannot break an R package: if a (shared) library is used by a CRAN, the package manager knows and will not remove it.
 No more (R package) breakage from (system) library updates.

-- **Installations are fast, automated and reversible** thanks to package management layer.
+- **Installations are fast, automated and reversible** thanks to the package management layer.

 - **Fast and well-connected mirror** at [r2u.stat.illinois.edu](https://r2u.stat.illinois.edu) on the [Internet2](https://internet2.edu/)

-- **Complete coverage** with (currently) ~ 20,000 CRAN packages
-  (and 240+ from BioConductor).
+- **Complete coverage** with (currently) ~ 20,000 CRAN packages (and 240+ from BioConductor).

 - Complete support for both **Ubuntu 20.04** ("focal") **and Ubuntu 22.04** ("jammy").